Materials become available October 26, 2020

 A large part of that work though is in the actual acknowledging and verbal (which can also be written) processing of that grief.
 Naming it, allowing it, releasing it, and allowing ourselves to begin to (re)claim our own happiness, our own lives, our own truths.

-About me :: I am a licensed marriage and family therapist in the state of Washington in the US as well as a writer.
-I specialize in trauma, and specifically complex (childhood, relational, attachment based) trauma and written about many different types of trauma extensively over the last several years.
+About me :: I am a writer, trauma support practitioner, and former licensed marriage and family therapist.
+I specialize in trauma, specifically complex (childhood, relational, attachment based) trauma and have written about many different types of trauma extensively over the last several years.
 I offer online groups and programs periodically throughout the year, as well as work with individual clients via Zoom.
 You can learn even more about me here.

 If you would like to read more of my writing you can find my blog here.